spmp/LiFePO4-Charge-Controller/README.md

 Not all PSU's in series need to modify their output voltage in order to achieve fine grained charge control.
 In my case one PSU has a varying voltage, and one does not.
 The PSU's with a varying voltage are modified by removing the trim-pot and cutting/modding traces at the output plug to allow the signals to be routed from external connector.

-The PSU's are protected by a very large external diode (75A, 200V).
+The PSU's are protected by a large external diode (75A, 200V).

 ### Cell Top Modules
 Each battery cell has a CTM across it which: